 At the end of October, the days in Stockholm are already down to around 9 hours of daylight.
 With the sun setting at four in the afternoon, there is plenty of time to enjoy the darker hours of the day.
 And those hours are perfect for a spooky Halloween experience.

 Sweden embraced Halloween in the late 80s and early 90s when bars in the bigger city’s started to have special Halloween nights.
-It took a little longer for the more child-related part of the holiday to come over from America, though those parts are part of Swedish Easter traditions.
+It took a little longer for the more child-related part of the holiday to come over from America, though dressing up is part of Swedish Easter traditions.
 Here are some of our favourite Halloween experiences for both kids and adults in Stockholm.

 Article continues below